 David C. Ulich is the President of the Foundation for Global Sports Development and serves on its Board of Directors.
 He is a co-founder of the Foundation’s production arm, Sidewinder Films, which has produced such critically acclaimed documentaries as the Emmy-nominated Munich ’72 and Beyond and the Academy Award-nominated End Game.
 Their latest film, At the Heart of Gold: Inside the USA Gymnastics Scandal, recently premiered at the 2019 Tribeca Film Festival, before airing nation-wide on HBO this past May.

 David is a partner of the law firm of Sheppard, Mullin, Richter & Hampton LLP.
-He also serves on the Southern California Committee for the Olympic Games’ Board of Directors, the Council of the International Fair Play Committee, and Agitos Foundation’s Board of Trustees.
+He also serves on the Southern California Committee for the Olympic Games’ Board of Directors, the LA Sports Council’s Board of Directors, and the Council of the International Fair Play Committee.

 With four Emmys, two Oscar nominations and a “Producer of the Year” award, Cascio has a noteworthy career in documentary TV programming.
 As National Geographic Channel’s EVP, Programming, he was the driving force behind many important and successful programs, including the record-breaking Inside 9/11, the award-winning Restrepo, and the recent mini-series, The ‘90s: The Last Great Decade?
 As EVP/GM at Animal Planet, Cascio delivered record ratings and hit shows.